mcbhumio/sphinxawesome-theme/docs/how-to/install.rst

 and its extensions, use one of the following methods to install the Sphinx awesome theme.

+   Depending on how you want to use the theme and its extensions, use one of the following methods to install the Sphinx awesome theme.

+Depending on how you want to use the theme and its extensions, use one of the following methods to install the Sphinx awesome theme.

 .. contents:: On this page
    :local:
    :backlinks: none